heartnetkung/joi-auto-admin/README.md

 ## Joi Object Explanation
 - `.label(str)`
   - Required for this field to appear in the UI.
-This field is used as table header and form label.
+This field is used as table header, excel header, and form label.
 - `.meta(obj)`
   - The meta function allows you to customize each data field.
   - Object are parsed directly as a prop to input.
 Some of the most popular ones inlcude: